-…17 to be exact.
-Well, that’s how much 1.25 lbs of ground turkey meat yielded.
-I am talking about awesome turkey ricotta meatballs with basil.
-Since our recent post focused on garden herbs, I felt there was no better time to incorporate them into a dish!
-These savory spheres boast delicious, wholesome ingreds, like fresh basil, thyme, rosemary, parm cheese & skim ricotta.
-They’re are moist & extremely falvorful.
-I ate my fare share already, sans pasta!
+16 to be exact.
+Well, that’s how many 1.25 lbs of ground turkey meat yielded.
+Not just any old meatball, but awesome turkey ricotta meatballs with basil!
+Since our recent post focused on garden herbs, I felt there was no better time to incorporate them into a meal!
+These savory spheres boast delicious, wholesome ingredients—fresh basil, thyme, rosemary, but are still on the lighter side.
+You might think turkey would mean dry, but by adding pungent herbs, parmesan, skim ricotta, and a little lemon, we keep these moist & extremely flavorful.
+Turkey doesn’t have to be saved for the holidays.
+It’s time to get our dinner-on!

 - 1 package fresh ground turkey (approx 1.25 lbs)